ms-iot/content/OnBoardLED.md

 ---

 # On Board LED
-Learn how to use the on board thermal sensor.
+Learn how to use the on board LED.

 # Create a new project
 Create a new project and configure for deployment like was done in [Hello Blinky](HelloBlinky.htm)